Theosdoor/Bipedal-Walking-with-RL/README.md

 *The agent successfully navigating the hardcore environment with obstacles, achieving a score of 326 at episode 959.*

 ### Marking Feedback
-> "*Normal environment performance:* The normal agent has near perfect exploration in the early learning phase and it has an excellent highscore (best 90% quantile over 100 steps) with a value of 330.21.
+> *Normal environment performance:* The normal agent has near perfect exploration in the early learning phase and it has an excellent highscore (best 90% quantile over 100 steps) with a value of 330.21.
 It has an outstanding median area under the overall learning curve.
 Overall, the normal agent has an excellent performance.

 > *Normal environment video:* The normal agent has learned an excellent policy with a score of 330.08 at episode 179.
 It has learned a very fast and efficient policy with just a little room left for perfection.